e271828e/Flight.jl/docs/notes/design/framework_spec.md

 body-origin velocity: a bare vector doesn't wire, and wrapping the wrong quantity is a deliberate lie, not a drift).

-### 9.3 Inbound: root input slots and per-device staging
+### 9.3 Inbound: root input slots, claims and the frozen roster

 **The write surface is root input slots** — and a root slot *is* the root assembly's exported input face (§11.6): routed inward to consumers, produced by no